Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: The Optimal Landing Problem of Quadrotor

+where $\bm{u}_d = (mg, 0, 0, 0)$ is the reference control to counteract gravity, and $Q_u = \text{diag}(1, 1, 1, 1)$ is the weight matrix that penalizes deviations from the reference control.
+The weight matrices for the terminal cost are $Q_{pf} = 5I_3$, $Q_{vf} = 10I_3$, $Q_{\eta f} = 25I_3$, and $Q_{wf} = 50I_3$.
+Larger weights are used in the terminal cost to impose stricter penalties on deviations from the landing target.
+The open-loop optimal solutions are derived by solving the associated two-point boundary value problem using the space-marching technique~\citep{zang2022machine}; additional details are provided in Appendix~\ref{appendix:PMP}.
+When applying POPS, the number of initial points for these open-loop optimal solutions is fixed at $N = 500$ for each iteration.
+To construct the training dataset, we sample time-state-action tuples at intervals of $\delta = 0.2$ time steps along the optimal trajectories, resulting in a consistent dataset size of $81 \times 500$ at every iteration.

+The neural network models used in all quadrotor experiments share the same structure: a 13-dimensional input (12 for the state variables and 1 for time) and a 4-dimensional output.
+Each network is fully connected, with two hidden layers comprising 128 neurons per layer.
+We use the \texttt{tanh} activation function in both layers.
+The inputs are scaled to the range $[-1, 1]$, where the upper and lower bounds correspond to the maximum and minimum values of the training dataset.
+Since the activation function is \texttt{tanh}, we apply Xavier initialization~\citep{Xavier_ini} prior to training.
+The neural networks are trained using the Adam optimizer~\citep{adam} with a learning rate of 0.001, a batch size of 1000, and 1000 epochs.
+At each iteration of POPS, a new neural network is trained from scratch.
+The quadrotor experiments were conducted on a MacBook Pro equipped with an Apple M1 Pro chip.

-We use learned models to run the initial value problem at 500 training initial points and show the similarity between paths controlled by the NN policies and their corresponding training data.
-In Figure \ref{fig:sim2train}, the left sub-figure shows the average pointwise distance between data reached by the NN controller and corresponding training data at different times.
-The right sub-figure shows the maximum mean discrepancy \citep{borgwardt2006integrating} between these two datasets using Gaussian kernel $k(x,y)=\exp({-\frac{\|x-y\|^2}{2}})$.
-In both figures, there are jumps at $t=10$ and $14$ since the NN-controlled path is continuous across time while training data is discontinuous at locations where we do IVP enhanced sampling.
-It can be seen that with our method, the states reached by the NN controller are more consistent with the training data.
-Notably, changing the training data after $t=10$ improves the performance of the network before $t=10$, although the training data before $t=10$ is the same.
+In the first experiment, we apply POPS and select the temporal grid points $t = 0, 10, 14, 16$.
+After training, we use the learned NN controllers to solve the initial value problem for the 500 training initial points, comparing the trajectories driven by the NN controllers to their corresponding training data.
+In Figure~\ref{fig:sim2train}, the left sub-figure displays the average distance between the states reached by the NN controller and the states from the training data at various time steps.
+The right sub-figure shows the maximum mean discrepancy (MMD)~\citep{borgwardt2006integrating} between these two datasets, using a Gaussian kernel $k(x, y) = \exp(-\frac{|x - y|^2}{2})$.
+Both figures show noticeable jumps at $t = 10$ and $14$ because the NN-controlled trajectory is continuous across time, whereas the training data is discontinuous at the points where POPS is applied.
+Notably, without adaptive sampling (represented by the curve labeled ``policy after iteration 0" in Figure~\ref{fig:sim2train}), there is a substantial discrepancy between the NN-controlled states and the training data while this discrepancy progressively decreases with each iteration of POPS.